OliPi-Project/olipi-moode/README.md

 ---

-## What's new?
+## ❔ What's new?
-**V0.2.0-Pre**
+**<u>V0.2.0-Pre</u>**
-***Change of approach for SPI displays: they now use the FBTFT overlay directly instead of going through the Adafruit lib.
+*Change of approach for SPI displays: they now use the FBTFT overlay directly instead of going through the Adafruit lib.
 For I2C screens, I've switched to Luma.oled.
-So it's best to [uninstall completely](#-uninstall) Olipi Moode if you've already installed it.***
+So it's best to [uninstall completely](#-uninstall) Olipi Moode if you've already installed it.*
 > Release note:
 >   - FBTFT overlay for SPI screens
 >   - Luma.oled for I2C screens (Now you need to select the I2C address of your screen during installation)